aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 **Is this library a SageMaker feature?**

 No. This library is an open-source library that predicts SageMaker training resource consumption; it is not itself a feature of SageMaker.

+**Will this library automatically tell me the best Training Instance for my job?**

+No. This library will provide information and forecasts of the training instance(s) you choose to test for training.
+Data Scientists can use this information to make data-driven decisions about what training instance(s) is best for their use case.

+**What do I need to get started with this library?**

+The major assumptions are:
+ 1. Your data is stored in S3
+ 2. Your data is partitioned into at least 10 partitions; we recommend at least 100 partitions
+ 3. You are using a SageMaker Estimator.

+In addition, in order for forecasts to be a accurate, the library assumes **approximate** `O(n)` computational complexity, where n is the number of datapoints.
+If your algorithm has significant deviations from this, you can still leverage `canary_training` to derive compute resources for the canary_training jobs, but you may not want to rely exclusivley on the forecast values.

 **Can you use this library for predicting SageMaker distributed training resource consumption?**